-If you allow a travel agent to help you, not only you're removing the burden of dealing with hotels, tour operators and transport companies; you're also in the hands of a professional who has lived all of his life in the country, knows the business as well as the best options for just about everything (where the best attractions are, what hotels are more convenient and why are they convenient and most importantly, what places to avoid for various reasons, not to mention the best recommendations for price versus value if you are on a budget).
+If you allow a travel agent to help you, not only you're removing the burden of dealing with hotels, tour operators and transport companies; you're also in the hands of a professional who has lived all of his life in the country, knows the business as well as the best options for just about everything (, what hotels are more convenient and why are they convenient and most importantly, what places to avoid for various reasons, not to mention the best recommendations for price versus value if you are on a budget).

 No matter how you see it, you are better off with a travel agency.